After over 20 years as a Mazda Bongo specialist, I've decided to close.

-We are very pleased to say that our small independent Plymouth garage has been thoroughly checked and is approved by Trading Standards, since 2015.
-We are registered with them and the Buy With Confidence Scheme.
+Established in October 20013, I am very pleased to say that my small independent Plymouth garage has been thoroughly checked and is approved by Trading Standards, since 2015.
+I am registered with them and the Buy With Confidence Scheme.

-I am a professional Motor Mechanic, registered with 'The IMI'.
+I'm a professional Motor Mechanic, registered with 'The IMI'.
 As an IMI member, I am commited to maintaining standards, which are monitored, and I follow a 'Code of Conduct'.
-The Trading Standards registration fits well alongside 'The IMI'; It means my garage has undergone a series of detailed checks and is commited to trading fairly.
-Some other garage schemes seem to include buying products from the scheme provider!
-The Trading Standards registration is different:

 My garage is a dog friendly garage!
 We have dogs of our own and like to welcome our customers (well behaved) dogs and children.

-A visit to a noisy garage can be distressing and dogs don't like to be left in cars while we are working on them.
+Dogs can't be left in cars while we are working on them.
 So your dog is welcome to wait with you in our family friendly waiting room.
-We have dog toys!
-And we're to provide fresh water for your dog to drink - just ask!
+There are dog toys.
+Please ask if you'd like fresh water for your dog.

 I'm also family friendly

-Our waiting room has chairs, a TV, magazines, toys and books!
+My waiting room has seating, a TV, magazines, toys and books.

 A garage is a working environment.
-Our waiting room is seperate to the garage workshop, but used at your own risk.
+My waiting room is seperate to the garage workshop, but used at your own risk.
 Dogs and children must be supervised by a responsible adult at all times.
 Many other pets welcome by prior arrangement!

 We often travel with our dog.
 Here are our ideas on how to travel safely with a dog.